 Corporate finance teams tend to view customer support as a cost saver at best and a cost center at worst.
 But if they look beyond those bottom-line concerns, they’ll also see a strong link to top-line growth.
-These statistics tell that revenue-related story.
+These customer support statistics tell that revenue-related story.

 Poor Customer Support Stalls Growth

 Nothing scares away future revenue quite like a reputation for subpar customer service.

 - 66% of B2B customers and 52% of B2C customers have stopped buying from a company following a bad service interaction.
 (Zendesk)

 - 4 in 10 customers will avoid vendors for two or more years following a bad service interaction.
 (Zendesk)

 - 83% of churned customers insist that better live or in-person customer service would have impacted their decision to switch providers.
 (Accenture)

 - 68% of customers will not return after switching providers.
 (Accenture)